hpcleuven/VscDocumentation/source/leuven/tier2_hardware/wice_hardware.rst

   - 960 GB SSD local disk
   - partition ``hugemem``

+Only the thin nodes are interconnected with Infiniband HDR-100, with all nodes inside the same network island.
+The GPU nodes can only communicate over ethernet (no high-performance interconnect).
+All nodes are however connected to the Lustre parallel file system through an Infiniband HDR-100 network.

-The thin nodes and GPU nodes are all in the same Infiniband HDR-100 network island.
-These nodes are furthermore the first ones in the data center to be direct liquid cooled.
+The thin nodes and GPU nodes are furthermore the first ones in the data center to be direct liquid cooled.